Erotic baby bottle hoax: Origin

-Effect on result
+Effect on election results

-Although there are no studies detailing the effect fake news stories such this had on the 2018 Brazilian general election, this is one of the stories often cited as having been one of the factors leading to Bolsonaro's election as president of Brazil that year.
+Although there are no studies detailing the effect fake news stories such as the baby bottle hoax had on the 2018 Brazilian general election, it is one of the stories often cited as having been one of the factors leading to Bolsonaro's election as president of Brazil that year.
 Brazilian actor Wagner Moura stated that "the erotic baby bottle won the elections in Brazil."
 Fake articles, claims and images which circulated on WhatsApp during this election were, at the time, described as responsible for "shaping the elections".

-This story inspired gained some international commentary.
-An op-ed in the Portuguese newspaper Dinheiro Vivo argues that the belief in this type of news in Brazilian society is associated with other such false beliefs, such as that the discounted claim that the country's electronic voting machines are compromised.
+The hoax inspired some international commentary.
+An op-ed in the Portuguese newspaper Dinheiro Vivo argued that the belief in this type of news in Brazilian society is associated with other false beliefs, such as the discounted claim that the country's electronic voting machines are compromised.
 Ciara Long, writing for the U.S. Slate publication, stated that the fake news phenomenon has haunted Brazilian elections for years, but that the situation worsened in 2018.
-French newspaper Le Monde reported that the elections were blighted by fake news, pointing out that in addition to the baby bottle story, the same source attributed to the Workers' Party candidate to a project which claimed that children should be handed over, at the age of 5, to the state, which would decide their sex.
+French newspaper Le Monde reported that the elections were blighted by fake news, pointing out that in addition to the baby bottle story, the same source attributed to the Workers' Party candidate a project which claimed that children should be handed over, at the age of 5, to the state, which would decide their sex.

 Parliamentary inquiry

-The bulk messaging via WhatsApp was the subject of investigation by the Fake News CPI (2019) - Investigation of the existence of a network for the production and dissemination of fake news and virtual harassment on social media.

-Established in 2019 its remit was to investigate the distribution of fake news via social media during the 2018 campaign.
+The bulk messaging via WhatsApp was the subject of investigation by the Fake News CPI.
+Established in 2019, its remit was to investigate the distribution of fake news via social media during the 2018 campaign.
 It ended without reaching any definitive conclusion on its origin and financing.

 The erotic baby bottle affair was mentioned throughout the hearings.
-Mr. Sérgio Lüdtke, representing fact-checking portal Projeto Comprova, told the commission that on trips to Spain he was frequently asked about the biberón de pene.
+Sérgio Lüdtke, representing fact-checking portal Projeto Comprova, told the commission that on trips to Spain he was frequently asked about the biberón de pene.
 The committee's work was halted in early 2020 due to the COVID-19 pandemic.
 It remains without conclusion and is unlikely to resume.